Terr/rust-outlaw-format/README.md

                             Lorem ipsum dolor sit amet,
                             consectetur adipiscing elit.

-I think deeper levels of a well-structured document are just as important (or maybe even more so) as the upper levels so this formatter makes text on all levels equally wide.
+I think deeper levels of a well-structured document are just as important (or maybe even more so) as the upper levels, so this formatter makes text on all levels equally wide.
 In the simplified example above the text at header 6 would not be wrapped, just like it wasn't at header 1.

 I would recommend setting `setlocal textwidth=0` for Outlaw documents in vim and let this formatter do the line wrapping instead, otherwise you have to battle vim's wrapping that doesn't take the amount of indentation into account.